Adobe-Marketing-Cloud/aep-sdks-documentation/api-change-log.md

 # Version 4 API Changelog

+{% hint style="info" %}
+## The Mobile SDK documentation has moved!

+The Adobe Experience Platform Mobile SDK documentation has now moved.
+The latest version of the documentation can be found at https://developer.adobe.com/client-sdks/documentation/.

+{% endhint %}

 This page details SDK API changes between the Experience Platform SDKs and 4x SDKs.

 ## Mobile Core APIs <a id="audience-manager-extension-apis"></a>